openwallet-foundation/credo-ts/demo/README.md

 To set up a connection:

 - Select 'setup connection' in both Agents
-- Getter will print a invitation link which you then copy and paste to Faber
+- Alice will print a invitation link which you then copy and paste to Faber
 - You have now set up a connection!

 To offer a credential:

 - Select 'offer credential' in Faber
 - Faber will start with registering a schema and the credential definition accordingly
-- You have now send a credential offer to Getter!
+- You have now send a credential offer to Alice!
-- Go to Getter to accept the incoming credential offer
+- Go to Alice to accept the incoming credential offer

 To request a proof:

 - Select 'request proof' in Faber
-- Faber will create a new proof attribute and will then send a proof request to Getter!
+- Faber will create a new proof attribute and will then send a proof request to Alice!
-- Go to Getter to accept the incoming proof request
+- Go to Alice to accept the incoming proof request

 To send a basic message: